kcibv/pyflange/README.md

-Far from achieving its goal, this package currently contains only an implementation of Marc Seidel's polynomial model for predicting bolt forces and moments due to shell pull.
+Far from achieving its goal, this package currently contains only an implementation of Marc Seidel's polynomial model for predicting bolt forces and moments due to shell pull, (soon to be) published in the the standard IEC 61400-6-AMD1.

 This package has beend developed within the Bolt and Beoutiful GROW project by KCI, Siemens Gamesa and TNO.